crowscript/Crowstart-W4-B4-Kit/README.md

 # Crowstart W4-B4 Kit
 ---
-This is a very basic starter kit for project with Bootstrap 4 as a CSS framework and Webpack 4 as a module bundler.
+This is a very basic starter kit for the project with Bootstrap 4 as a CSS framework and Webpack 4 as a module bundler.

 ## Table of Contents
 ---